ipa320/seneka_deployment_unit/README.md

 ------------------------------------------------------
 The mass of the sensornode can be adjusted programmatically in **seneka_pnp/src/seneka_pnp.cpp**

 It may occure that the robot gets stuck.

 First option: Direct it manually near home pose and restart.
 Better option: Use the predefined states to go back to home pose automatically!

-Use **roslaunch seneka_pnp seneka_pnp.launch start_state:="STATENAME"** to launch pnp process in a specific state.
+Use **roslaunch seneka\_pnp seneka\_pnp.launch start\_state:="STATENAME"** to launch pnp process in a specific state.
-Use **rosservice call /seneka_pnp/setTransition 'TRANSITIONNAME'**  to initiate a transition between two states.
+Use **rosservice call /seneka\_pnp/setTransition 'TRANSITIONNAME'**  to initiate a transition between two states.

-* when the arms are near home state STATENAME = collision_free, TRANSITIONNAME = toHome
+When the arms are near home state STATENAME = collision_free, TRANSITIONNAME = toHome

-* it got stuck near the deploy pose on quanjo STATENAME = packed-front, TRANSITIONNAME = packedFrontToHome
+stuck near the front pack pose on quanjo STATENAME = packed-front, TRANSITIONNAME = packedFrontToHome

-* it got stuck while picking up for front position STATENAME = pregrasp , TRANSITION = preGraspToHome
+stuck while picking up for front position STATENAME = pregrasp , TRANSITION = preGraspToHome
 ---------------------------------------------------------------------

 * Author: Matthias Nösner(matthiasnoesner@viphibian.com)